THE STORY OF

 This was the

-seventh official radio broadcast for Cabel T-B. It was recorded in
+7th official radio broadcast for Cabel T-B. It was recorded in December

-December of 1986 on 7 Gina street in Houma, Louisiana.
-It is called
+of 1986 on 7 Gina street in Houma, Louisiana.
+It is called "Perverted

-the original tape was lost and only a poor quality copy of a copy remains.
+was lost and only a poor quality copy of a copy remains (the original copy

-go as high as 4).
+as high as four).
 The broadcast continues, as it ended in "Piss off",

 with Dino waiting for the first live broadcast from outside the radio station